nschan/PCA_Visual/README.md

 ![](README_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-Once we understand this, we can actually imagine even more dimension, using common mappings e.g. shape, or transparency to add additional dimensions beyond the third.
+Once we understand this, we can actually imagine even more dimensions, using common mappings e.g. shape, or transparency to add additional dimensions beyond the third.